-such as Catamount) This data enrichment is performed in the my_toolkit.enrich_data() function, based on the dictionaries at the bottom of my_toolkit.py.
+This data enrichment is performed in the my_toolkit.enrich_data() function, based on the dictionaries at the bottom of my_toolkit.py.
 As mentioned before, we will see later which new variable we chose to keep.

 Feature Engineering

-, logarithmic and polynomial-
+Feature Engineering on numerical features.
+As mentioned earlier, some feature engineering could be valuable in the initial datasets (linear combinations of features, logarithmic and polynomial transformations).
+We computed:

+the Euclidian_Distance_To_Hydrology to properly capture the distance from hydrology,

+the Mean_Hillshade to get a better insight of the global hill shade,

+the mean of all horizontal distances (to hydrology, to fire points, to roadways) to get an idea of the isolation of the forest,

+the mean of Elevation and Vertical_Distance_To_Hydrology,

+the means of pair-wise horizontal distances (Mean_Distance_Hydro-logy_Firepoints, Mean_Distance_Hydrology_Roadways and Mean_Distance_Roadways_Firepoints).

+the logarithm transformation of each numerical features (Log_Elevation, Log_Aspect, etc.)

 the polynomial combinations of numerical features: elevation to the power (x2, x3, …) and interactions between features (x*y) thanks to the PolynomialFeatures module of scikit-learn, with or without performing a StandardScaling (from scikit-learn too) before the polynomial transformation.